topranks/timewarpgw/README.md

 ## Lab test

-So I decided to test this out to see what would happen, and if there were any tricks of config knobs we could use to instead make it work.
+I decided to test this out to see what would happen, and if there were any tricks of config knobs we could use to instead make it work.

 ### Lab setup